 RAID Data Recovery

 Protech Data Recovery specializes in RAID recovery!
 Everything from 12 disk RAID servers to 2 disk NAS boxes.
-We have special machines and equipment in the lab that is solely used for different types of RAID drives like SAS, SATA, EIDE, and SCSI drives which are most commonly found in RAID configurations.
+We have special machines and equipment in the lab that is entirely used for different types of RAID drives like SATA, SAS, EIDE, and SCSI drives which are regularly found in RAID configurations.

 We recover data from many types of RAID failures!

 - Multiple drives fail